GetWagz/drs-sdk/README.md

 `go test -coverprofile=coverage.out && go tool cover -html=coverage.out`

 The coverage is notably low, which may cause concerns.
-However, most of the uncovered calls would be calls directly to Amazon, which we cannot easily mock in success conditions.
+However, most of the uncovered calls would be calls directly to Amazon, which we cannot easily mock in success conditions that are malformed.
+Feel free to check the results of the coverage report to see what exactly isn't covered and make a determination if that is acceptable to you.
+This library is currently being used in production.

 ## Contributing